alerta/alerta-webui/README.md

 [1]: https://docs.alerta.io/en/latest/webui.html#configuration-from-api-server

-As a special case, support for setting an OAuth Client ID using an environment variable is possible but should not be be necessary for most deployments.
+As a special case, support for setting an OAuth Client ID using a build-time environment variable is possible but should not be be necessary for most deployments.

     $ export VUE_APP_CLIENT_ID=0ffe5d26-6c66-4871-a6fa-593d9fa972b1